VISIT OUR ART STORE ▶

 Technique 2: Painting Around the Bokeh

-If you're looking for a faster method, painting around the bokeh might be the technique for you.
+If a faster method is preferred, painting around the bokeh might be the right technique.

 This method requires precision but saves time by eliminating the need for masking fluid.